Health and Travel Alerts Learn More Left arrow

 Sugar Beach

-Get your camera ready for one of the top beaches in the Caribbean.
-Also referred to as “Sugar Beach,” this stretch of powdery white sand is a slice of paradise perched at the base of the famous Piton mountains.
+Get your camera ready for one of the top beaches in the Caribbean: Jalousie Beach, also commonly referred to as Sugar Beach.
+This stretch of imported white sand is a slice of paradise perched at the base of the famous Piton mountains.
 Located just south of the village of Soufriere, it’s one of the best beaches in St. Lucia.

-Greet vibrant tropical fish as you swim through the pristine turquoise sea with the majestic Gros and Petit Piton resident mountains around you.
+Greet vibrant tropical fish as you swim through the pristine turquoise sea with the majestic Gros and Petit Piton mountains around you.
 Explore from above the water on a paddleboard or kayak, or choose a more fast-paced method and zip around on a jet ski underneath the sun’s rays.

 Marigot Bay Beach